March 4, 2015

 Median total equity fell from $6.1 million for CEOs to $1.7 million for executive chairmen, which represented a 72.5% decline.

-Please contact Dan Marcec at email@example.com for more information.
-Dan Marcec is the Director of Content & Marketing Communications at Equilar.
+Please contact Amit Batish at firstname.lastname@example.org for more information.
+Amit Batish is the Content Manager at Equilar.
 The contributing author of this paper is Xiao Bi, Research Analyst.